 On a brighter note, although they never landed a top 100 hit in Australia, London Boys will visit us twice more in the coming years, with the next occasion being in December 1989.

-Next week (11 September): Three new top 150 debuts, including the original version of a minor hit from 1992; plus a bubbling WAY down under entry, from an act who had a couple of big hits in the mid-1980s.
+Next week (11 September): Three new top 150 debuts, including the original version of a minor hit from 1992; plus two bubbling WAY down under entries.
 You can also follow my posts on facebook and instagram.

 < Previous week: 28 August 1989 Next week: 11 September 1989 >